 - About 11 teens die every day in collisions.

 - At least 1 in 4 of all car collisions involves phone use.

 - Parents are the number one influencer of teens driving attitudes and behaviors.

 - 50% of teens killed in car crashes were being driven by another teen.

 - The risk of crash doubles with one passengers under 21 years of age.

 - The risk of crash quadruples with three or more passengers under 21 years of age.

 If you are making a Graphic Design Entry:

-Requirements include that your art entry must be a poster, an infographic, a brochure, or 5 memes.
+Requirements include that your art entry must be a poster, an infographic, or a brochure.

 - If you are creating a poster or an infographic, you will be submitting 1 file.

 If you are making a Video Entry:

 Requirements include that your video must NOT include any footage of dangerous or reckless driving or driving that is in violation of California Vehicle Code or any California law.
 Yes, even for people who live in one of the other 49 states and D.C.

 What are some examples that could get you DISQUALIFIED?

 - The driver is holding a phone in his or her hand or using a phone in any way while the car is moving.

 - The driver or any passengers do not have a seat belt on while the car is moving.